Popular delusions

 Record labels at opposite ends of the spectrum are not even in the same business.
 The smaller labels are in the music business and the bigger labels are in the lifestyle accessory business.
 Their ethics and goals are different.
 Smaller labels are artist-driven, larger labels are market-driven.

 There are evil priests, doctors and teachers, and of course, managers.
-But it takes two for one to let the other one get away with it.
+But it takes two for one of them to get away with it.
 Show me an artist who got ripped off and I’ll show you an artist who left business to their manager, usually so they could “concentrate on their music”.
 Bless.
 The artist and manager are necessarily joined at the wallet, they must also be joined at the brain, and if possible the heart.

 You’ll learn.
 It will be an expensive lesson.

 It doesn’t.
 The web is just a big cheap public network.
 There are thousands of unread bloggers, unheard podcasts, and unvisited sites.
 There are millions of unplayed MP3s.
+There are thousands of bands with a state of the art integrated social media dashboard where the bottom line reads zero.
 The rules are still the same: be fantastic, get heard, make excellent contacts.
 Be persistent and don’t expect stardom.
 There’s no reason any musician or entertainer should be rich.
 The web won’t eliminate big business or the mass market but multi-media technology has made audio-only products a cheap commodity.

 It won’t.
 There will be more access and space for indie and DIY artists but one way or another the corporate dinosaurs are here to stay.
 Big vested interests are very good at staying as big as possible and fully vested.
-Note that the new download chart just happened to arrive after iTunes provided enough major label sales (there had been indie downloads online for a decade without an “official download chart”).
-Next, watch as P2P is rehabilitated when major label music services start to use it.
+Note that the new download chart just happened to arrive after iTunes provided enough Major label sales (there had been indie downloads online for a decade without an “official download chart”).
+Next, watch as P2P is rehabilitated when Major label music services start to use it.
 Corporate money will always hog access to the market.
-Traditional broadcasting reflects the influence of the big labels rather than the demands of the market or the breadth of available content.
-The web offers independent spirits a diverse world but the mass market will always want its entertainment on a plate.
+Traditional broadcasting reflects the influence of big labels rather than public demand or the breadth of available content.
+The web offers independent spirits a diverse world but the mass market will always want its entertainment on a plate in the proper pigeonhole.
+The armchair nation is not clamouring for surprises.